-Immediately call your doctor or telephone the Poisons Information Centre (In Australia, call 13 11 26; In New Zealand, call 0800 764 766) for advice, or go to Accident and Emergency at the nearest hospital, if you think that you or anyone else may have taken too much DBL™ Potassium Acetate Concentrated Injection.
+Immediately call your doctor or telephone the Poisons Information Centre (In Australia, call 13 11 26;) for advice, or go to Accident and Emergency at the nearest hospital, if you think that you or anyone else may have taken too much DBL™ Potassium Acetate Concentrated Injection.
 Do this even if there are no signs of discomfort or poisoning.
 You may need urgent medical attention.

 Symptoms of potassium acetate overdose include the side effects listed in the ‘Side Effects’ section, but are usually of a more severe nature.

-While you are being given DBL™ Potassium Acetate Concentrated Injection
+While you are being given DBL Potassium Acetate Concentrated Injection

 Your doctor may do some tests such as taking blood or monitoring the heart from time to time to make sure the medicine is working and to prevent unwanted side effects.